 On September 15, 1999, we donated the outstanding common stock of Netmarket, Inc. ("NGI") to a charitable trust and NGI began operations as an independent company that will pursue the development of the interactive on-line businesses formerly within our direct marketing division.
 NGI will own, operate, develop and expand the on-line membership businesses.
-We donated NGI's outstanding common stock to a charitable trust and retained an ownership of a convertible preferred stock of NGI, which is ultimately exchangeable, at our option, after September 14, 2001, into approximately 78% of NGI's diluted common shares which has a \$5 million annual preferred dividend (see "Liquidity and Capital Resources -- Investment in Netmarket, Inc.").
+We donated NGI's outstanding common stock to a charitable trust and retained an ownership of a convertible preferred stock of NGI, which is ultimately exchangeable, at our option, into approximately 78% of NGI's diluted common shares (see "Liquidity and Capital Resources - Investment in Netmarket, Inc.").
 Accordingly, as a result of the change of ownership, NGI's operating results will no longer be included in our consolidated financial statements on a prospective basis.

-RESULTS OF OPERATIONS -- THREE MONTHS ENDED SEPTEMBER 30, 1999 VS. THREE MONTHS ENDED SEPTEMBER 30, 1998
+RESULTS OF OPERATIONS - THREE MONTHS ENDED SEPTEMBER 30, 1999 VS. THREE MONTHS ENDED SEPTEMBER 30, 1998